Find out when and how to apply to study abroad.

 Studying abroad at a summer school will have a different application process depending on the programme.
 Find out about application details for individual summer schools.

 On the digital application form you will demonstrate your suitability and motivation for a year abroad, along with the modules you would like to study in up to 6 universities.
 You will also be able to declare if any adjustments are required.
 Our team can help you through the form when you are ready to apply.
+To give yourself the best chance of being made an offer, we recommend listing as many options as possible on the form.

 If you are studying abroad through ISEP Exchange you will need to list 6 universities from the ISEP Program Finder.
 Find out more.